christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 The website will be built and served every time you upload any new local changes to GitHub.
 Remember to render the website every time you want to add changes to your site.

 {{< figure src="/img/courses/dat_sci/01/github_desktop_06_commit.png" caption="3.
 To upload any changes to your content (e.g. the author name or the date in the `index.qmd` file) you have to *commit* your changes to github using github dektop (if you are familiar with git you are free to use another method to commit your changes).
 As shown in this Figure you see that GitHub Desktop detects the changes automatically after saving your files (don't forget to build your website again after any changes.
-Otherwise the html files won't be affected by any changes to your .Rmd-files).
+Otherwise the html files won't be affected by any changes to your .qmd-files).
 Select all of the files that you want to commit on the left panel.
-Write a short note to describe the changes in the box at the bottom left. `Press commit to master.`" >}}
+Write a short note to describe the changes in the box at the bottom left.
+Press `Commit to main.`" >}}

 {{< figure src="/img/courses/dat_sci/01/github_desktop_07_push.png" caption="4.
 Press `Push origin` and wait a couple of minutes.
 Your changes should now be served on your website" >}}